Azure/azure-sdk-for-net/sdk/core/System.Net.ClientModel/README.md

 - Configuring service clients (`RequestOptions`).
 - Accessing HTTP response details (`Result`, `Result<T>`).
 - Exceptions for reporting errors from service requests in a consistent fashion (`MessageFailedException`).
+- Providing APIs to read and write models in different formats.

 ## Examples